SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Rye

 Possible involvement in one or more of the raids.
 Involvement undocumented but other evidence may suggest participation of unknown nature.
-Rye men are known to have participated and Parsons, Joseph Brown and Mark Randall were chosen by Rye in 1770 as "committeemen to stand by the Sons of Liberty."
+Rye men are known to have participated and Parsons, Joseph Brown and Mark Randall were chosen by Rye in 1770 as "committeemen to stand by the Sons of Liberty"

 Penhallow, Samuel, (Esq.)